 What do students do on the evenings and weekends?

 All students are invited to attend optional ballet class Saturday mornings.
 Resident and non-resident students are welcome to participate in all extracurricular activities.
 During the week, the chaperone staff will plan complimentary activities at or near the residence halls including walks to the beach, movie nights, and volleyball games.
 Each Saturday, more extensive excursions to theme parks, water parks, museums, and sporting events will be planned.
 Specific cost and schedule information for the excursions will be available in late spring.

 What are the behavior expectations for students?

 Students are expected to conduct themselves in the highest standards at the residence halls, UWM campus, studios, bus shuttle, and throughout the city.
 Inappropriate actions or language will NOT be tolerated.
 Students are also expected to attend ALL classes and rehearsals unless illness or injury prevents them from doing so.
 Violation of rules of Milwaukee Ballet, UWM, University Housing or any laws of the State of Wisconsin may result in immediate dismissal from the program with no tuition or housing refund.
 Underage drinking, smoking, or the use of illegal substances will not be tolerated at any time or in any place.

 Is medical care offered?

-Physicians and physical therapists from the Froedtert Sports Medicine Center and the Medical College of Wisconsin will be available on Fridays at our studios for a free consultation for the summer students.
+Physicians and athletic trainers from the Froedtert Sports Medicine Center and the Medical College of Wisconsin will be available on Fridays at our studios for a free consultation for the summer students.
 Students who require immediate medical attention will be taken to the Froedtert Center by a member of the staff or to an emergency room by ambulance, if required.
 If the student is under 18, parents will be contacted in advance.
 If such action is taken, your medical insurance will be used.
 Students who become too injured or ill to complete the program will be sent home with a prorated refund for the remainder of the program.